bgokden/predictblty/README.md

 [Apache Mahout Algorithms](https://mahout.apache.org/users/basics/algorithms.html)

 NOTE: There was an issue with serialization I have fixed it and changed the way how my api works.

+If you have any questions or problem just email me ( berkgokden@gmail.com )